candlecorp/wick/docs/content/getting-started/database-component.md

         SELECT * FROM users WHERE id = $1
 ```

-And just like that, we've got a database hooked up and are making calls to it.
-You can use this same structure to hook up to any database and make as many calls as you'd like.
-To see more database examples, check out our [examples repo](https://github.com/candlecorp/wick/tree/main/examples/db).
+And just like that, we've connected to a database and are making calls to it.
+You can use this same structure to connect to any database and make as many calls as you need.
+For more database examples, check out our [examples repository](https://github.com/candlecorp/wick/tree/main/examples/db).

-Note: Wick now also has the `wick new component sql` command that will help you get started with a database component.
-It will create a new `.wick` file with the database resource and a sample operation.
+Note: Wick now also includes the `wick new component sql` command, which helps you get started with a database component.
+It creates a new .wick file with the database resource and a sample operation.